jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 If the vehicle is leased or rented by the person from another person and the lessee requests that the lessor disclose the cost price or tax value of the vehicle for the lessor, the lessor must disclose to the lessee the information requested.

 ### 13
-The minimum tax value of a motor vehicle to which this schedule applies is $8,333.
+The minimum tax value of a motor vehicle to which this schedule applies is— (a) $8,333; or
+(b) $7,317 if expenditure on the vehicle has been allowed as a deduction for a new investment asset under section DI 5.

 ## Schedule 6 — Prescribed rates: PIE investments and retirement scheme contributions